mmehr2/time-zone-explorer/TimeZoneExplorer/README.md

 ### Manager Role Capabilities
 * Log in
 * View list of Users
+* View details of selected User from list
 * Reset User password
 * Add new User to system
 * Delete User from system